 Much of Professor Bradley's recent research has explored the impact of technology on business and commercial law.
-This research includes his article, "Disrupting Secured Transactions," Houston Law Review (forthcoming), which explores the impact of the Internet of Things and related technologies on secured transactions law (UCC Art.
-9); his article "The Consumer Protection Ecosystem: Law, Norms, and Technology," Denver Law Review (forthcoming) which considers the role of technological and social change in the area of consumer law and policy; as well as his essay "FinTech’s Double Edges," Chicago-Kent Law Review (2018), which forms part of a symposium on the promises and perils of new financial technologies.
-Another article, "Business Entities as Skeleton Keys," Tulane Law Review (forthcoming), discusses the power of modern business entity law to reshape other areas of law and regulation; and he is currently engaged in an empirical research project concerning the Bankruptcy Code's institution of the "Consumer Privacy Ombudsman," designed to protect consumer interests in some bankruptcy cases.
+This research includes his article, "Disrupting Secured Transactions," Houston Law Review (2019), which explores the impact of the Internet of Things and related technologies on secured transactions law (UCC Art.
+9); his article "The Consumer Protection Ecosystem: Law, Norms, and Technology," Denver Law Review (2020) which considers the role of technological and social change in the area of consumer law and policy; as well as his essay "FinTech’s Double Edges," Chicago-Kent Law Review (2018), which forms part of a symposium on the promises and perils of new financial technologies.
+Another article, "Business Entities as Skeleton Keys," Tulane Law Review (2020), discusses the power of modern business entity law to reshape other areas of law and regulation; and he is currently engaged in an empirical research project concerning the Bankruptcy Code's institution of the "Consumer Privacy Ombudsman," designed to protect consumers’ private data.

 Prior to entering academia, Professor Bradley clerked for Judge Higginbotham of the U.S. Court of Appeals for the Fifth Circuit.
 He then spent several years practicing with the international law firm of Weil, Gotshal and Manges.
 At Weil, he was recognized for pro bono service, which included the successful representation of an asylum petitioner from El Salvador and of a victim of domestic violence seeking a visa under the Victims of Trafficking and Violence Protection Act.